 How to Book a Whale Sharks Playa del Carmen Tour

 The easiest way to book the whale shark tour is by booking it online in advance.
 The price can vary depending on the month but I paid around $160 USD per person.
 It is one of the more expensive Playa del Carmen tours but it is definitely worth it!
-You can find more information and book the tour on Get Your Guide here.
+You can find more information and book the tour online here.
 Remember the tour is only available during the months of May-September.

 Whale Shark Tour Experience